Ylaaan/YNR/Services/SSH/SSH.md

 #### ssh-copy-id

-If available use the following method :
+If available use the following method:

 ```bash
 ssh-copy-id <username>@<hostname>